IU adds forward from Miami

-Indiana added a piece to its frontcourt for next season when Miami (Florida) forward Anthony Walker announced he will transfer to play his final season of eligibility for the Hoosiers.
+Indiana added a piece to its frontcourt for next season when Miami (Florida) forward Anthony Walker announced he will transfer to play his final year of eligibility with the Hoosiers.

 The 6-foot-9 Walker played four years for the Hurricanes, appearing in 125 games while starting 19.
 Last season, when Miami reached the Final Four, Walker averaged 2.8 points and 1.2 rebounds while shooting 42% from the field in 10.2 minutes per contest.